Thomas Waymark: 1740s

-By the 1740s, Waymark was working at Bray Mills in Berkshire as a miller where he was employed by a Mr Darvile.
-He is known to have played in a number of matches during the 1740s, including during the 1744 season in both of the matches of which scorecards have survived.
-On 2 June, he played for London against Slindon at the Artillery Ground―Slindon were backed by his old employer Richmond.
-Then on 18 June, Waymark played for an England XI against a Kent side at the Artillery Ground in the match which commences Arthur Haygarth's Scores & Biographies.
-With Kent needing three runs to win and with one wicket remaining, Waymark is reported to have "missed a catch" which would have ended the match in his team's favour; Kent went on to win.
+Then, on 18 June 1744, Waymark played for England against Kent at the Artillery Ground in the match which commences Arthur Haygarth's Scores & Biographies.
+He made scores of 7 & 9.
+With Kent needing three runs to win, and with one wicket remaining, Waymark is reported to have "missed a catch" which would have ended the match in his team's favour; Kent went on to win.